 Practice, practice, practice the recall often (ideally every day).
 An enclosed area like a tennis court is a great place for training as you can let your dog off lead & still safely practice your recall.

-Be consistent with your training for better results.
-Recall is a work in progress from puppy through to adolescence & adulthood.
 There will be good days and bad days, don't be disheartened on the bad ones.....just start over again next time.

 Contact Faith on 07941 640348 for obedience training or behaviour modification.